eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 - [Issuance](#issuance): As an Issuer use the library to issue a SD-JWT
 - [Holder Verification](#holder-verification): As Holder verify a SD-JWT issued by an Issuer
-- [Presentation Creation](#presentation-creation): As a Holder of a SD-JWT issued by an Issuer, create a presentation for a Verifier
+- [Holder Presentation](#holder-presentation): As a Holder of a SD-JWT issued by an Issuer, create a presentation for a Verifier
 - [Presentation Verification](#presentation-verification): As a Verifier verify SD-JWT
 - [Recreate initial claims](#recreate-original-claims): Given a SD-JWT recreate the original claims